perfood/couch-auth/README.md

 This will link additional providers to an already authenticated user using the client `access_token` strategy.

+##### `POST /change-profile`

+This link will allow you to update the current user's document profile.
+Authentication required.
+The profile is sent as a standard JSON object.

 ## Event Emitter

 CouchAuth also provides an [event emitter](https://nodejs.org/api/events.html), which allows you to receive notifications when important things happen.